simonzack/numtowords/README.md

 # Numtowords

-Converts arbitrarily large intgers to English words, using the [John Horton Conway/Richard Kenneth Guy/Allan Wechsler](https://en.wikipedia.org/wiki/Names_of_large_numbers) extension system.
+Converts arbitrarily large integers to English words, using the [John Horton Conway/Richard Kenneth Guy/Allan Wechsler](https://en.wikipedia.org/wiki/Names_of_large_numbers) extension system.

 A binary is provided.
 The library's interface is rather simple to use, see unit tests for examples.